 Patellofemoral Pain Syndrome

 This catch-all term describes pain in the front of the knee and around the kneecap.
 Sometimes it’s called “runner’s knee” or a “tracking” problem.
+Typically caused by overuse, patellofemoral pain syndrome can lead to pain, stiffness, or a buckling feeling in the knee and lower thighbone.
+It’s common in athletes, especially females and young adults.

 If you have this condition, you might hurt when you: